-Starting with only spatial diffeomorphism invariance and through constructive interference, equation (\ref{qeq}) with physical evolution in intrinsic time generated by $\bar H$ is obtained.
-This relates the momentum to coordinate time derivative of the metric precisely as in (\ref{lap}).
-It is thus possible to interpret the emergent classical space-time (which can generically be described with ADM metric) to possess extrinsic curvature which corresponds precisely to the derived lapse function displayed in (\ref{lap}).
+Starting with only spatial diffeomorphism invariance and through constructive interference, Eq. (\ref{qeq}) with physical evolution in intrinsic time generated by $\bar H$ is obtained.
+This relates the momentum to the coordinate time derivative of the metric precisely as in (\ref{lap}).
+It is thus possible to interpret the emergent classical spacetime (which can generically be described with an ADM metric) as possessing extrinsic curvature that corresponds precisely to the derived lapse function displayed in (\ref{lap}).
 However, {\it only} the freedom of spatial diffeomorphism invariance is realized, as the {\it emergent} lapse is now completely described by the intrinsic time $\qt$ and $\vec N$.
 All EOM w.r.t coordinate time $t$ generated by $\int NH +N^iH_i$ in Einstein's GR can be recovered from evolution w.r.t. $\qt$ and generated by $\bar H/\beta$ iff $N$ assumes the form of (\ref{lap}).
-All the previous observations lead to the central revelation: full 4d space-time covariance (with its consequent baggage of arbitrary lapse and gauged histories) is a red herring which obfuscates the physical reality of time, and all that is necessary to consistently capture the classical physical content of GR is a theory invariant only w.r.t. spatial diffeomorphisms accompanied by a master constraint which enforces the dynamical content.
+All the previous observations lead to the central revelation: full 4D spacetime covariance (with its consequent baggage of arbitrary lapse and gauged histories) is a red herring that obfuscates the physical reality of time, and all that is necessary to consistently capture the classical physical content of GR is a theory invariant only w.r.t. spatial diffeomorphisms accompanied by a master constraint that enforces the dynamical content.
 The paradigm shift points to a {\it complete resolution of the problem of time}, from quantum to classical GR: classical spacetime, with consistent lapse function and ADM metric,

-emerges from constructive interference of a spatial diffeomorphism invariant quantum theory with Schrodinger and HJ equations first order in intrinsic time development.
-Gratifying too are the correlations of classical proper time $d\tau$ and quantum intrinsic time $\qt$ (through $d\tau^2 = [\frac{ \delta \qt}{(4\beta\kappa {\bar H}/{\sqrt q})}]^2$ (for vanishing shifts)), and of Wheeler's notion of ADM `simultaneity' to quantum simultaneity ($dt=0 \Rightarrow \delta \ln q =0$ by equation (\ref{lap})).
-In particular, by (\ref{eq:qdot}) and (\ref{GRq}), proper time intervals measured by physical clocks in space-times which are solutions of Einstein's equations always agree with the result of equation (\ref{st}).\\
+emerges from constructive interference of a spatial diffeomorphism invariant quantum theory with Schr\"{o}dinger and HJ equations first order in intrinsic time development.
+Gratifying too are the correlations of classical proper time $d\tau$ and quantum intrinsic time $\qt$ (through $d\tau^2 = [\frac{ \delta \qt}{(4\beta\kappa {\bar H}/{\sqrt q})}]^2$ (for vanishing shifts)), and of Wheeler's notion of ADM ``simultaneity" to quantum simultaneity ($dt=0 \Rightarrow \delta \ln q =0$ by Eq. (\ref{lap})).
+In particular, by (\ref{eq:qdot}) and (\ref{GRq}), proper time intervals measured by physical clocks in spacetimes that are solutions of Einstein's equations always agree with the result of Eq. (\ref{st}).\\